Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Heat

 - The Nuggets rank 27th in possessions per game with 99.5.
 His opponents, the Heat, have one of the slowest tempos with 99.2 possessions per contest.

-- The Heat are the second-best defensive squad in the league, giving up 109.8 points per game.

-- On the boards, the Heat are sixth in the league, conceding 41.9 rebounds per contest.
+- Conceding 41.9 rebounds per game, the Heat are the sixth-ranked team in the NBA.

-- The Heat are the 14th-ranked team in the NBA, allowing 25.6 assists per game.
+- Allowing 25.6 assists per game, the Heat are the 14th-ranked squad in the NBA.

 Michael Porter Jr. vs. the Heat